atthakorn/search-engine/readme.md

-# The Experimental Search Engine in Go
+# Search Engine in Go

-This is experimental project to build search engine in Go using fabulous libraries: [bleavesearch](https://github.com/blevesearch/bleve) and [go-colly](https://github.com/gocolly/colly)
+This is experimental project to build search engine in Go using fabulous libraries: [bleavesearch](https://github.com/blevesearch/bleve) and [go-colly](https://github.com/gocolly/colly).